 Do you know who shares a video that made them shrug and say, “Well, that’s interesting, I guess?”

 No one!
 It doesn’t happen.

-To make a video go viral, you have to make people feel something.
+To make a video go viral, you have to make people feel something by establishing an emotional connection in the video.
 Ideally, it needs to be a strong emotion, something that translates well into action.
 For example, one of these five will do:

-But it’s not just about triggering the right emotion – or anyone would be able to make viral videos, all day every day, and the idea would lose all meaning.
+But creating viral content is not just about triggering the right emotion – or anyone would be able to make viral videos, all day every day, and the idea would lose all meaning.

 To make a video go viral online, you need to persuade your viewers that they are in control.
 That they can do something in response to their intense emotions.
 That they can – and should – spread their joy, publicly proclaim their anger, or blow someone else’s mind.